-Energie Cottbus: climb failed - squad in transition!
+Energie Cottbus: Promotion failed – squad in transition!

-Energie Cottbus: climb failed - squad in transition!
+Energie Cottbus: Promotion failed – squad in transition!

-Cottbus, Deutschland - The football world is always on the move, and this applies especially to Energie Cottbus.
-The traditional club from Lusatia has to struggle with a real bloodletting in the squad after the promotion to the 2nd Bundesliga was just missed.
-According to Image are several players before a change.
+The football world is always on the move, and this is especially true for Energie Cottbus.
+The traditional club from Lausitz is struggling with a real bloodletting in the squad today after narrowly missing out on promotion to the 2nd Bundesliga.
+Loud Picture several players are facing a change and the team is rapidly falling apart.

-Niko Bretschneider, a 25-year-old left-back, is expected to switch to 1.
+Niko Bretschneider, a 25-year-old left-back, is expected to move to 1.
 FC Saarbrücken.
-Filip Kusic (29), central defender and pillar of last season, could also turn his back on Cottbus because he has no new contract offers.
-Another talent, Lucas Copado (21), which was loaned by the Linz ASK, is also moving to the second division, where he hopes for better perspectives.
+Filip Kusic (29), central defender and pillar of last season, could also turn his back on Cottbus as he has no new contract offers.
+Another talent, Lucas Copado (21), who was on loan from Linzer ASK, is also moving to the second division, where he hopes to have better prospects.

 New chapter for Energie Cottbus

-The current situation is alarming: Of the 28 professionals who ran for the club last season, there are currently only 14 in the squad.
-At the same time, the management has committed seven new additions from the regional league to replenish the dwindling squad.
+The current situation is alarming: of the 28 professionals who played for the club last season, only 14 are currently in the squad.
+At the same time, the management has signed seven newcomers from the regional league to replenish the dwindling squad.
 The new players are:

 - Theo Ogbidi (24, Lok Leipzig)